Konpyuuta/SPL-CompIDE/README.md

 ### Start the software

-Under releases you can find the first release of the program tagged as v1.
-Before you download the SPLCompiler.jar file and start it on your computer, make sure that you've an up-to-date java version installed on your machine (version 21.0 +)
+Under releases you can find the first pre release of the program tagged as v1 as well as the second v2.
+Before you download the SPLCompiler.jar (pre release v2) file and start it on your computer, make sure that you've an up-to-date java version installed on your machine (version 21.0 +).
+You won't need to install JavaFX dependencies, however so far only Windows is supported, there might be issues with Linux and MacOS.

 ![Start](./img/spl_compiler/start_dialog.png)